BabyYawLwi/babyyawlwi.github.io/_posts/2020-09-23-Credit-Fraud-Detection.md

 ## Resampling with SMOTE and GridSearchCV Pipeline
 The model performance on the imbalanced dataset is not satisfactory so one of the approaches to address this problem is to oversample the minority class which is the fraud class.
 Synthetic Minority Oversampling Technique (SMOTE) is one of the oversampling techniques that creates synthetic minority class samples.
 SMOTE first selects a minority class instance a at random and finds its k nearest minority class neighbors.
 The synthetic instance is then created by choosing one of the k nearest neighbors b at random and connecting a and b to form a line segment in the feature space.
 The synthetic instances are generated as a convex combination of the two chosen instances a and b [2]
-The GridSearch Pipeline is constructed to search for the best parameters of the model for the optimal performance trained on the resampled data.
+A Pipeline is constructed to search for the best parameters of the model using GridSearchCV while trained on the resampled data.
 ```
 rs_parameters = {
     'lgbmclassifier__learning_rate': [0.005,0.01,0.001,0.05],